lucianchung/lucianchung.github.io/README.md

 # My Portfolio

-A showcase of my work at Bloc.
+A showcase of Lucian Chung's design work at Bloc.

+This project is currently in development as I am still in my design program.